directus/directus/docs/reference/environment-variables.md

 # Environment Variables

-> Environment Variables are used for all configuration within Directus projects.
-They are managed in the root `.env`
+> Environment variables are used for all configuration within Directus projects.
+They can either be defined as plain environment variables or via the `.env`
-> file, which is created during the installation process.
+> file in the root directory, which is created during the installation process.

 [[toc]]